 What Is a Reptile?
 What Is an Amphibian?

 Before we determine whether or not the turtle is a reptile, it’s important to understand the basic definitions of a reptile vs an amphibian.
 Both of these animal classifications can be lumped together into a larger group called herpetofauna (herps).
-Herps are cold-blooded animals who lack an internal thermostat, so that their body temperature changes with whatever environment they are in.
+Herps are cold-blooded animals who lack an internal thermostat so their body temperature changes with whatever environment they are in.

-While both reptiles and amphibians are cold-blooded, as well as semi-aquatic (can live in water or on land), reptiles differ from amphibians in that they breathe oxygen through lungs, and their skin is protected by dry scales to prevent drying out.
+While both reptiles and amphibians are cold-blooded, as well as semi-aquatic (can live in water or on land), reptiles differ from amphibians in that they breathe oxygen through their lungs, and their skin is protected by dry scales to prevent drying out.
 Amphibians, on the other hand, absorb oxygen through their moist skin.
 Animals classified as amphibians include frogs, salamanders, newts, and toads.
 Some animals we’d classify as reptiles are snakes, lizards, crocodiles, and alligators.